austin-lai/Setup_Kali_Linux_VM_in_Hyper-V_with_Vagrant_Ansible_Bash_Script/README.md

-# Setup Kali Linux VM with Vagrant and Ansible and Bash Script
+# Setup Kali Linux VM in Hyper-V with Vagrant and Ansible and Bash Script

 ```markdown
 > Austin.Lai |